 ‘Why do your churches have those paintings and not statues?
 Why don’t you have Stations of the Cross?’
 Byzantine Rite churches — most Orthodox and some Catholic churches — are full of special paintings called icons, which are more than decoration, teaching tools — though a lot of theology is behind their designs, and they do teach theology — or devotional aids.
 They are more like a sacrament.
 The person shown in the icon is mystically present.
 However, icons are not idols — the prayer passes through the icon to the person represented and so the wood and paint aren’t literally worshipped or adored.
 Icons aren’t meant to be lifelike or realistic, but instead are painted following strict rules, an elaborate language of colors and symbols.
 They are blessed by a priest before being used in church or at home.
 Early and medieval Western religious paintings, before the Renaissance, resembled icons.
 Also, using paintings instead of statues is partly cultural.
 In the early church there was controversy over whether one could use images in worship — the Jews say it violates the First Commandment and the Muslims have adopted this position.
 For about 100 years, enforced by the Byzantine emperor, the anti-images faction in the church, called iconoclasts (Greek for ‘image-smashers’) won.
 But then the whole church had a council, the second Council of Nicaea, which restored the use of images — the fact that God has become man means we can show His face in figural art.
 But in the East there was and still is a compromise: instead of statues, which look like the figures of Greek and Roman gods in pagan temples, Christian images are flat, or at most bas-relief.
 Every year, on the first Sunday of Great Lent (the fasting period before Easter), called ‘the Sunday of Orthodoxy’, the Byzantine Rite celebrates the church’s teaching on icons.

 ‘Why dont you pray the rosary?’
 The Byzantine Rite used by Orthodox and some Catholic churches has its own devotions to Mary including its own version of the Hail Mary: ‘Rejoice, O virgin Mother of God, Mary full of grace, the Lord is with thee.
 Blessed art thou amongst women, and blessed is the fruit of thy womb, for thou has borne the Saviour of our souls.’
 There are long litany-like akathists and canons.
 There is also the prayer rope counting the Jesus Prayer, ‘Lord Jesus Christ, Son of God, have mercy on me, a sinner’, but unlike the Roman rosary it's not a lay devotion at home and in the parishes but a monastic practice.
 Like the Stations of the Cross, the rosary developed in the Roman Church after the split.
 St Dominic introduced it, originally as a substitute for the 150 psalms for the illiterate.
+Here are common Orthodox opinions against the rosary.

 ‘Why do you cross yourselves backwards?’
 Why do you? :) Those who follow American football might remember Bernie Kosar, who played for the Cleveland Browns and would cross himself the Orthodox way on the field.
 (He is a Byzantine Catholic.)
 Actually, some think the way people make the sign of the cross in the Byzantine Rite used by the Orthodox and some Catholic churches — using the fingers of the right hand, touching the forehead, below the chest, right shoulder, then left shoulder (actually a bigger, fuller gesture than what’s done in the Roman Rite) — is the original way of doing it.
 But non-Byzantine Eastern churches do it left to right like the West.
 The Byzantine way also uses the fingers symbolically, holding the thumb, index and ring fingers together to stand for the Trinity, and the third and little finger folded against the palm to stand for the two natures, human and divine, of Christ.
 Sometime in the 11th century, starting in Italy, Roman Catholics began touching the left shoulder first.
 Nobody really knows why.